cyberzzhhss/cyberzzhhss.github.io/_pages/about.md

 I have MS in Data Science from NYU

-I have Computer Science and Math from NYU.
+I have BA in Computer Science and BA in Math from NYU.

 I love data science, coding and financial markets.